frankhsu0523/GENI-Routing-Algorithm/README.md

 ##  Requirements
 ### GENI account
-For using this program, you will need a GENI account.
+For using this program, you will need a GENI account first.
+In [GENI](http://www.geni.net/ "GENI)